 Not all strategies work for every business, but it won’t hurt most businesses to have an established LinkedIn page.
 If you do have a page, it’s best to stick with it and keep it updated.
 Don’t let your page stand empty and alone.

-If you are new to the LinkedIn game or wondering if a page is right for you, check out this blog we wrote about the benefits of a LinkedIn company page.
+If you are new to the LinkedIn game or wondering if a page is right for you, check out this blog we wrote about the benefits of a LinkedIn company page or visit our St. Louis social media management page.
 We say give LinkedIn a shot and see what you think and remember to follow us on our page.